mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## PrintCode extension

-* adds PrintCode to Command Pallette
+* adds PrintCode to Command Palette
 * I configured keyboard shortcut alt+P (opt+P)
 * opens URL in default browser and invokes print command for you
   * doesn't work in IE, but can copy URL to another browser